Blocss/atoms.dimensions/README.md

 * `.push-x-x`: Pushes an element to the right
 * `.pull-x-x`: Pulls an element to the left

-You can alter the `$blocss-divisions` variable to create several proportional divisions.
+You can alter the `$blocss-dimensions-divisions` variable to create several proportional divisions.
-For example, `2 4 6 12` will let you use the `.u-1-2`, `.u-2-4`, `.u-3-6`, and
+For example, `2 4 6 12` will let you use the `.unit-1-2`, `.unit-2-4`, `.unit-3-6`, and
-`.u-6-12` classes to specify that an element should take up 50% of its container.
+`.unit-6-12` classes to specify that an element should take up 50% of its container.

 ## Available settings